 The Countdown collaboration has also helped reduce duplication of efforts between the Ministry of Health and the university researchers.
 “Ultimately, all the research we are doing should be able to improve how we are doing our service delivery and how we actually program to achieve improved outcomes,” Sikapande said “We have seen that as we partner, as we collaborate, we are able to reduce duplication of efforts because we are all working towards a common goal.”

-Choolwe Jacobs, a lecturer and researcher at the University of Zambia said, “This collaboration, particularly in-country between the Ministry of Health and the university, has been strengthened through capacity building in analytical and knowledge translation skills and increased data sharing demand.”
+“This collaboration, particularly in-country between the Ministry of Health and the university, has been strengthened through capacity building in analytical and knowledge translation skills and increased data sharing demand,” said Choolwe Jacobs, a lecturer and researcher at the University of Zambia.
 Although Zambia’s DHIS platform includes extensive information, previously Countdown collaboration partners at the University of Zambia had little access to the data.
 Through the Countdown collaboration, their use of the data has increased, and graduate students are able to access the data for their practicums and dissertations.

 For example, in April 2022 findings from analysis of health facility and Demographic Health Survey data conducted by the Countdown collaboration were shared in an event at the University of Zambia’s School of Public Health.
 The event included oral presentations followed by open discussion.
 This was the first event of its type at the School of Public Health, and it motivated university leadership to start having similar research presentations every month.

-- Read other briefs from the data uptake series
+- Other briefs from the data uptake series